-A project to reconstruct the bridges on Highway 101 at the Interchange with SR-135 in Los Alamos will continue with the installation of bridge girders on Thursday.
+A project to reconstruct the bridges on US Highway 101 at the Interchange with State Route 135 in Los Alamos will continue with the installation of bridge girders beginning Tuesday May 24.

-A long-term 24/7 closure of the Highway 101 Pedestrian Undercrossing at Butterfly Lane will begin Monday, December 6 for a major improvement project.
+Caltrans is making progress on the US Highway 101 Pedestrian Undercrossing at Butterfly Lane as part of a major improvement project.

 A project to apply a protective coating to preserve the decks of various bridges in Santa Barbara County will begin Tuesday.